Hybrid Localized Spectral Decomposition for multiscale problems: Introduction

 As in many multiscale methods previously considered, our starting point is the decomposition of the solution space into \emph{fine} and \emph{coarse} spaces that are adapted to the problem of interest.
 The exact definition of some basis functions requires solving global problems, but, based on decaying properties, only local computations are required, although these are not restricted to a single element.
 It is interesting to notice that, although the formulation is based on hybridization, the final numerical solution is defined by a sequence of elliptic problems.

-The idea of using exponential decay to localize global problems was already considered by the interesting approach developed under the name of \emph{Localized Orthogonal Decomposition} (LOD)~\cites{MR2831590,MR3246801,MR3552482} which are related to ideas of \emph{Variational Multiscale Methods}~\cites{MR1660141,MR2300286}.
+The idea of using exponential decay to localize global problems was already considered by the interesting approach developed under the name of \emph{Localized Orthogonal Decomposition} (LOD)~\cites{MR2831590,MR3591945,MR3246801,MR3552482} which are related to ideas of \emph{Variational Multiscale Methods}~\cites{MR1660141,MR2300286}.
 In their case, convergence follows from a special orthogonality property.

-Another difficulty that hinders the development of efficient methods is the presence of high-contrast coefficients~\cites{MR2684351,MR2753343,MR3225627,MR2861254}.
-In general when LOD or VMS methods are considered, high-contrast coefficients might slow down the exponential decay of the solutions, making the method not so practical.
+One difficulty that hinders the development of efficient methods is the presence of high-contrast coefficients~\cites{MR3800035,MR2684351,MR2753343,MR3704855,MR3225627,MR2861254}.
+When LOD or VMS methods are considered, high-contrast coefficients might slow down the exponential decay of the solutions, making the method not so practical.
 Here in this paper, in the presence of rough coefficients, spectral techniques are employed to overcome such hurdle, and by solving local eigenvalue problems we define a space where the exponential decay of solutions is insensitive to high-contrast coefficients.
+Additionally, the spectral techniques remove macro-elements corner singularities that occur in LOD methods based on mixed finite elements.
+We note the proposal in~\cite{CHUNG2018298} of generalized multiscale finite element methods based on eigenvalue problems inside the macro elements, with basis functions with support weakly dependent of the log of the contrast.
+Here, we propose eigenvalue problems based on edges of macro element removing the dependence of the contrast.

 We now further detail the problem under consideration.
 For almost all $\xx\in\OO$ let the positive constants $\amin$ and $\amax$ be such that